dchampion/shared-mutable-state/README.md

  -> Total time in milliseconds:       264
  </pre>

-#### Discussion
+#### Analysis
 The key difference between the <code>Syncrhonized</code> strategy and that of the previous two is the presence of the <code>synchronized</code> keyword in the definition of its <code>next()</code> method.
 The complete absence of intersections and collisions suggests this is a thread-safe state-transition strategy, and it is.

-Synchronizing a method in this way gaurantees mutually exclusive access to its body, thereby enforcing the atomicity of all the operations within it.
-When a thread calls the synchronized <code>next()</code> method, it <i>locks</i> access to it, forcing any other thread that calls <code>next()</code> to wait until the owning thread releases the lock.
+Synchronizing a method in this way gaurantees <i>mutually exclusive</i> access to its body, thereby enforcing the atomicity of all the operations within it.
+When a thread calls the synchronized <code>next()</code> method, it locks access to it, forcing any other thread that calls <code>next()</code> to wait until the owning thread releases the lock.

 This type of synchronization is known as <i>intrinsic</i> locking, because it is a built-in feature of the language.